-(a) an offence in respect of which that person was surrendered;

-- (b) any offence disclosed by the particulars furnished to the foreign State which formed the basis for the surrender of that person; or - (c) any other offence in respect of which the foreign State may consent to that person being tried.
+- (a) an offence in respect of which that person was surrendered; or - (b) any offence disclosed by the particulars furnished to the foreign State which formed the basis for the surrender of that person.

 23.-(1) This section applies to any person accused or convicted of an offence under the Laws of Belize who is surrendered to Belize from any Commonwealth country.